 No. 7: Snakes

-Snakes might not be for everyone, but they can actually be lovely pets to own – and it’s one of the most popular animals to own as well.
+Snakes might not be for everyone, but they can actually be easy care pets – and it’s one of the most popular animals to own as well.
 When buying a snake, it is crucial to first look into what that specific snake-type needs.
 Some need loads of space, others less so.
 Good beginner snakes include:

 The Corn Snake is the most popular.
-It tends to grow to about 2 to 5 feet and feeds primarily on frozen mice when in captivity.
+It tends to grow to between two to five feet and feeds primarily on frozen mice when in captivity.